Back

 - you contribute financially, based on how many tyres you put on the market

-Those contributions are then used to support a system that recovers, recycles and reuses tyres properly.
+These contributions support a national system that recovers, recycles and reuses tyres responsibly in new, value‑added applications.

-In short: If you place tyres on the Australian market, the Scheme provides a practical way to take responsibility for what happens next.
+If you place tyres on the Australian market, the Scheme offers a practical way to take responsibility for what comes next.

 Australia’s vehicle market is one of the strongest on record.
 In 2025, more than 1.24 million vehicles were sold nationally — each fitted with four or more tyres.